-5.1 Duties and Responsibilities
+6.1 Duties and Responsibilities

 The affairs of the Association shall be governed by a board of directors, which shall supervise, control and direct all its activities.
+Directors shall act at all times in the best interest of the Association rather than particular interests or constituencies.
 The board of directors may delegate to the Executive Director, any committee or officer any or all powers, duties and authority of the board of directors, which may lawfully be delegated.

-5.2 Number and Term of Office
+6.2 Number and Term of Office